valleyofdoom/PC-Tuning/README.md

   - See [Motherboard Memory Layouts | buildzoid](https://www.youtube.com/watch?v=3vQwGGbW1AE)

-- Favour PCIe ports that are connected directly to the CPU rather than chipset.
+- Favor PCIe ports that are connected directly to the CPU rather than chipset.
 This typically applies to M.2, NVMe drives and GPUs.
 This can be determined with the PCIe Bus category in [HWiNFO](https://www.hwinfo.com).
 Additionally, ensure that all your PCIe devices under the PCIe Bus category are running at their rated specification such as ``x16 3.0`` ([example](/assets/images/hwinfo-pcie-width-speed.png)).
 The current link width/speed of the device should match the maximum supported by the device.
 For certain devices such as GPUs, the link speed may decrease when idling.
 In these situations, place the device under load to get a meaningful reading

 - IRQ sharing is problematic and is a source of high interrupt latency ([1](https://repo.zenk-security.com/Linux%20et%20systemes%20d.exploitations/Windows%20Internals%20Part%201_6th%20Edition.pdf)).
 IRQ conflicts can be assessed by typing ``msinfo32`` in ``Win+R`` then navigating to the Conflicts/Sharing section.
 The causes may be due to the hardware or software configuration.
 To isolate potential hardware-related causes, enable [Message Signaled Interrupts](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044) on the problematic device then restart the system.
 If the device still shares an IRQ, this can indicate incorrectly configured hardware